-Kim joined WOMEN’S WAY as Development Officer - Special Events and Individual Giving in November 2012.
+Kim joined WOMEN’S WAY as the Development Officer in November 2012.
 In this role she leads in the planning and implementation of all special events including the Fall Gala and the Powerful Voice Awards.
 Kim also provides leadership to the WOMEN’S WAY Young Women’s Initiative.
 She fostered her passion for women’s rights early on while spending her summers working in case management, and later while interning at Women Against Abuse.
 Prior to WOMEN’S WAY, Kim worked in association management where she assisted four nonprofit associations by planning annual conferences and supporting the memberships’ daily needs.
 She holds a B.A. in Communications with a concentration in Public Relations from Messiah College.
 Kim lives in Manayunk with her high school sweetheart turned husband and cat, Stella.

 Debasri Ghosh, Director of Education and Communications

 Debasri enthusiastically joined WOMEN’S WAY in July of 2012.
 In her role, Debasri is responsible for broadening the WOMEN'S WAY community through public education events and initiatives.
 Additionally, she oversees the agency’s branding, communications and public relations.
 Debasri is passionate about WOMEN’S WAY’s dynamic mission, having spent the last ten years working to improve the social conditions of her beloved Philadelphia.
 Prior to WOMEN'S WAY, Debasri worked to empower women and girls in a variety of settings, most recently serving as the Director of Education and Community Relations at Women In Transition.
 Debasri’s diverse experience includes gender-based violence prevention, coalition-building, nonprofit communications, direct service delivery, community organizing and fundraising.
 She holds a B.A. from Sarah Lawrence College and has been recognized as a Visionary Emerging Leader by the Valentine Foundation.
 A fluent bengali speaker, she has served on the Executive Committee of the Bengali Cultural Society of South Jersey and currently sits on various advisory committees in the greater Philadelphia area.
-Debasri lives in the Northern Liberties section of Philadelphia with her charming husband and their grumpy cat.
+Debasri lives in South Philly with her charming husband and their grumpy cat.